AZensky/AZensky/README.md

 ## About Me:

-I'm a UC Davis alumnus and software engineer with a passion for problem-solving.
+I'm a UC Davis graduate and software engineer with a passion for problem-solving.
 I'm always open to learning more and collaborating on projects.

 ## Languages:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)